wirahitaputramas/PatenkeunBlockchain/README.md

 # PatenkeunBlockchain
-Repository for Patenkeun (Patent Recording And Granting Based On Etherum Network) Project
+Repository for Patenkeun (Patent Recording And Granting Based On Etherum Network)

 System Design of Patenkuen on Ethereum Network![Log Image](System Design Patenkeun.jpg)